kildar2112/4331_UCFMAP/artifacts/architecture.md

 ===
 ![User Interface Diagram](https://github.com/kildar2112/4331_UCFMAP/blob/master/artifacts/imgs/garages/popup.jpg?raw=true)
 The Map:
-	The map will have clickable icons for each building and garage.
-The user will be able to click buildings and receive information about them, such as their fullness if it is a garage, or location and distance if it is a classroom.
-The garages on the map will also be color-coded to represent their fullness, so that the user will know how full a garage is before they click on it.
+	The map will have clickable icons for each garage.
+The user will be able to click garages and receive detailed information about them such as their overall saturation, accepted permit types, popular hours, etc. The garages on the map will also be color-coded to represent their fullness, so that the user will know roughly how full a garage is simply by glancing at the map as a whole.

 ---